hdorra/REST-APIs-with-Express.js-Node.js/README.md

 **Overview and Inspiration:**
 </br>
- I was inspired to create this repo to assist mobile developersand others in understanding how they can leverage this powerful stack in adding additional capability to their application.
-In my own journey, as I learned these concepts and was able to apply them in my own app projects, I found it incredibly helpful to create mental models on how these capabilities sit within the mobile application framework. </br>
+ I was inspired to create this simple walkthrough so as to provide some insight to developers on how they can leverage these powerful tools for their applications.
+In my own journey, as I learned these concepts and was able to apply them in my own app projects, I found it incredibly helpful to first understand the basic fundamentals so that I can have a solid conceptual mental model on how these tools integrate within the mobile application framework.</br>

 ***Disclaimer:***</br>
 This is intentionally made very basic – no backend database and no introduction to environment variables.
-This walkthrough will also only cover Post and Get requests without a database backend (for illustrative purposes). challenge yourself to expand on that to include update and delete requests.
+This walkthrough will also only cover Post and Get requests without a database backend (for illustrative purposes).
+Challenge yourself to expand on that to include update and delete requests.
 As you learn these steps, extrapolating to include additional improvements (there are many) can be done.
 But let us take this one step at a time.</br>

 **Tech Stack**</br>
       1. Node.js </br>